najnesnaj/pinetime-zephyr/manual/_build/html/_sources/behind/troubleshoot.rst.txt

 Adapting existing drivers did not get me the desired quick results.

-Even after analysing the behaviour, setting values at each function step, did not get me any further.
+Even after analyzing the behaviour, setting values at each function step, did not get me any further.